linuxdeepin/dde-control-center/docs/en_US/index.md

 1. On Control Center panel, click on **Power Management**.
 2. Select the suspended time in the "Display will suspend after" option.
-3. Display will suspend after the time set.
+3. The display will suspend after the time set.

  ![0|pushpower](png/pushpower.png)